taranvohra/Siteglide-docs/modules/theme-module-example.md

 ## Create Your Module

 The first step to building your module is to create a listing for it in Siteglide.
-Within your Portal from the left-hand menu, select “Custom Modules” and then click the blue “+ Add New Module” button in the top right-hand corner.
+Within your Portal from the left-hand menu, select "Custom Modules" and then click the blue "+ Add New Module" button in the top right-hand corner.

 You only need to fill in basic information into the core fields.
 Checkout the [Create Create your Module in Siteglide](< >) doc for more information.